Harry-Hopkinson/R6-No-Recoil/README.md

    - **Press `Change Mode`** → Adjust the strength of the recoil compensation.
 4. **Enjoy Smoother Aim!**

+## ⚠️ Important Setup Note

+To ensure the recoil compensation behaves consistently across all systems, you must disable Windows mouse acceleration:
+🔧 How to disable **Enhance Pointer Precision**

+1. **Open the Control Panel.**
+2. **Go to Mouse → Pointer Options.**
+3. **Uncheck the box for "Enhance pointer precision".**
+4. **Click Apply and OK.**

+This prevents Windows from altering mouse movement and ensures the tool moves your mouse by exact values for pixel-perfect recoil control.

 ## ⚙️ Config Explained

 The app automatically creates a `Config.toml` file on first run.
 You can manually edit it to customise the experience.